 Cannon Beach is known for its spectacular rock formations, particularly the imposing haystack rock.
-It’s a beautiful beach which hosts many annual cultural events, including a spring arts fair and a sandcastle competition every June.
+It’s a beautiful beach that hosts many annual cultural events, including a spring art fair and a sandcastle competition every June.
 The beach is broad and largely sandy, making this a fun place to spend the day.
 Amenities are good, including restrooms.
-The town is close to the beach and offers boutique shopping, dining and stores to buy food or those essential beach items.
+The town is close to the beach and offers boutique shopping, dining, and stores to buy food or those essential beach items.
 The sea can become a little rough at times so monitor children carefully if they’re near the water.
 You can rent surfboards and wetsuits here.
 Lifeguards are on patrol.

 Cape Kiwanda Beach

 If anyone in your family enjoys surfing, this is the beach for you.
 It’s strikingly beautiful and offers perfect conditions for surfing and body-boarding.
 Other ocean sports are permitted, although you will probably need to bring your own equipment.
 The sandy beach is broad and fun for younger children to play on but look out for those big waves.
 Stay away from the sandstone cliffs, as these are prone to unexpected rockfalls.
 Activities on offer include kite-flying and hang-gliding.
 Boating is permitted and you are allowed to bring your own vessel.
 Restrooms are situated by the parking lot.
 Be aware of the tides, which can turn suddenly, and of the dory boats that come and go nearby.
 Lifeguards are not present.